TIRES AND ALIGNMENT

-Wheel Alignment in Eugene and Springfield
+Wheel Alignment in Eugene, Springfield, and Junction City

 In its most basic form, a wheel alignment consists of adjusting the angles of the wheels so that they are perpendicular to the ground and parallel to each other.
 The purpose of these adjustments is maximum tire life and a vehicle that tracks straight and true when driving along a straight and level road.